THE WORLD OF RELIGION

 - Torso from a marble memorial statue of a Virgo Vestalis Maxima from the courtyard of the House of the Vestals.
 Visible are details of the looped vittae of her headdress and her Hercules knot belt.
 Angle view.
-2-3rd century CE.
+Second-third century CE.
 Roman, Forum.

 - Vestalis Maxima, marble statue of a Chief Priestess of the Vestals.
 She wears a high banded headdress with infulae (looped woolen bands hanging down on teither side of the neck) and a short cape fastened with a round brooch (detail).
 Second century CE.
 Found in the Atrium Vestae.
 Roman, photographed in the Terme Diocleziano but no longer on display there.

 - Young priestess, a marble portrait, wearing a headdress of six folds of infula with a band and two vittae behind the ears (side view).
 Rome, 100-120 CE.
 London: British Museum.

 - Elderly woman (full-length marble portrait statue) wearing a Vestal headdress and veil (detail).
 She is dressed in a tunic belted with a Heracles knot and wrapped in a palla, standing beside a thymiaterion (incense burner).
 The statue stood in a tomb.
 125-13 CE.
 Boston, Museum of Fine Arts.